-You’ve probably experienced this one.
-On the hottest day of the year, the air conditioner in your home is blowing out warm air or stops operating entirely.
+It never fails.
+Sharonville is experiencing record heat and the air conditioner in your home is blowing out warm air or stops working entirely.
 Along with hundreds of other people in our community, you pick up the phone to call your HVAC specialist, and wait out the heat until relief arrives.
-While not all A/C problems can be prevented, here are a few tips that can be used to lower the chance of this happening to you this summer.
+While some A/C issues absolutely require a professional to service them, here are a few tips that can be used to lower the possibility of this happening to you this summer.

 Maximize Air Flow

 For the A/C system to work correctly, you need to ensure the air is pulling through properly, including recirculating air from within your home.
-If this process is obstructed in any way, it can end up translating to money out of pocket for you.
-To assure you have the manufacturer suggested air flow, make sure to keep the area clear around the vents - indoors and outside.
-This includes scaling back vegetation and cleaning dirt away from vents.
+If this process is obstructed in any way, it can cause problems in your unit.
+To assure you have the manufacturer suggested air flow, make sure to keep space around the vents - indoors and outside.
+This includes cutting back vegetation and cleaning dirt away from vents.

 Use a Programmable Thermostat